-“No pressure selling” has become a buzz phrase for trainers, but we tend to think a little differently.
-There is no such thing as “no pressure selling.”
-There may be “no pressure buying,” but there is no such thing as “no pressure selling.”
-RELATED – Sales Training for Techs
+“No pressure selling” has become a buzz phrase for trainers, but at Service Excellence, we think a little differently.
+There’s no such thing as “no pressure selling.”
+There may be “no pressure buying,” but there’s no such thing as “no pressure selling.”

-Most of the clients that you will have the opportunity to serve are not experts in your field.
-If you left the buying decision 100% up to your client, they would probably make the wrong choice.
+Most of the clients that you’ll have the opportunity to serve are not experts in your field.
+If you leave the buying decision entirely up to your client, they will probably make the wrong choice.
 That places a heavy responsibility on your shoulders as the service plumber or HVAC tech.
-That being said, if you are interested in trying low-pressure selling, here’s what you need to know to optimize your approach.
+That being said, if you’re interested in trying low-pressure selling, here’s what you need to know to optimize your approach.

-Even though there is no such thing as “no pressure selling,” you can go through the sales process and produce very low pressure.
+The service tech’s responsibility is to help the client make the best decision.
+The service tech’s dilemma is that helping the client make a decision comes with selling pressure.
+Even though there is no such thing as “no pressure selling,” you can go through the sales process and produce very low pressure with the right techniques.

 The pressure in the selling process is created by 2 things:

 Heat – The heat is when you ask the client for a commitment of any kind.
 Read our series on How to Handle Objections to learn more about how clients may react to heat and how you should respond in those cases.

 Blocked Relief Valve – The relief valve is any function that reduces selling pressure.
 Relief valves are important.
 In machinery, they’re designed to let the pressure out of a tank before it explodes.
 Your client has certain relief valves that you need to be aware of during the sales process.